ontola/home/_posts/2019-06-29-rdf-serialization-formats.md

 Since writing a parser / serializer for N-Triples is so simple, it's a good idea to support this pretty much always.
 And since N-Triples is a subset of Turtle and N3, it means that Turtle / N3 parsers know how to deal with N-Triples, too.

-[N-Quads](https://www.w3.org/TR/n-quads/) are like N-Turiples, but they have an optional fourth column, which can be used to denote a graph label.
+[N-Quads](https://www.w3.org/TR/n-quads/) are like N-Triples, but they have an optional fourth column, which can be used to denote a graph label.
 The graph label often refers to the source of the data, e.g. the URL of the HTML document or some external RDF resource.

 ## JSON-LD (.jsonld)

-JSON is, without a doubt, the most popular way to handle data in web applications.
+JSON is, without a doubt, the most popular way to serialize data in web applications.
 [JSON-LD](https://json-ld.org/spec/latest/json-ld/) is an extension of JSON and is valid JSON as well.
 You can turn your regular plain old JSON into RDF by adding [`@context`](https://json-ld.org/spec/latest/json-ld/#the-context).
 This object mainly serves as a mapping, so your plain keys get turned into fancy links to RDF Classes and Properties.